Conde McGinley

-Michael Conde McGinley (October 13, 1890 - July 2, 1963) was an American publisher.
-From 1948 until his death in 1963, he was the editor and publisher of the semi-monthly newspaper Common Sense, which reached a paid circulation of more than 100,000 by the mid-1950s.
+Conde McGinley (October 13, 1890 - July 2, 1963) was an American publisher.
+From 1948 until his death in 1963, he was the editor and publisher of the semi-monthly newspaper Common Sense which reached a paid circulation of more than 100,000 by the mid-1950s.
 Initially anti-Communist in orientation, the newspaper later developed also into a pro-Nazi and antisemitic broadsheet.

 McGinley gained attention due to his campaign against the nomination of Anna M. Rosenberg as assistant secretary of Defense in the administration of President Harry S. Truman.
 This campaign led to an investigation by the House Un-American Activities Committee.

 Early life

-Born in Norman, Oklahoma, the eldest of three surviving children of Irish Catholic immigrant Connell B. McGinley (1852 - 1941) and his wife, Catherine.
+Conde McGinley was born in Norman, Oklahoma, on October 13, 1890, the eldest of three surviving children of Irish Catholic immigrant Connell B. McGinley (1852 - 1941) and his wife, Catherine.
 McGinley preferred to be known by his middle name Conde.
 He married Celia Brown around 1918.
 Around this time he claimed that he was "Secretary of the Grady County Highway Association" in Chickasha, Oklahoma.
 He moved with his parents to the Dallas, Texas, area, where his daughter Nona was born in 1927, and where his father died in 1941.